 Do you have these qualities of a Muslim parent?
 Do you need help to develop some of them?

-If on some days you find it hard to have patience with your child or to show him your affections then join me in my 13 Days Better Muslim Parent Challenge.
+If on some days you find it hard to have patience with your child or to show him your affections then join me in the '5 Qualities of A Muslim Parent' online course.
 Maybe you need ideas on how to guide your child or maybe you have all these qualities and want to refresh them.
 Come join my community of Muslim parents as we seek to improve our parenting and give each other support.

-This is a 13 days of putting into action the practice of being kind, patient, affectionate, lenient and guiding to your child.
-Each day you'll receive an email with a simple task to do.
+There are 13 lessons of putting into action the practice of being kind, patient, affectionate, lenient and guiding to your child.
+With each lesson there is a simple task to do.
 You can then go to my private parenting Facebook group ‘Better Muslim Parenting’ and discuss what you did, how it went and what you've learnt or anything about that day's task.

 If you do the work each day then you will come out with a better way to parenting your child.
 What would changing the way you parent your child do to your relationship with him or her?

 To find out more about Islamic Parenting, please read my article on 'Principles of Islamic Parenting'.
 This is the foundation on which the 5 Qualities of a Muslim Parent is based.
-If you're interested in joining the 13 Days Better Muslim Parent Challenge program then click here to find out more about it.
+If you're interested in joining the 5 Qualities of A Muslim Parent program then click here to find out more about it.